techidaily/site-facebook/source/_posts/executing-the-perfect-pivot-tearing-down-facebook-business-pages.md

 ![Facebook privacy settings section](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/04-facebook-privacy-page.jpg)

  Go to**Deactivation and deletion > Delete page** .
-On the next page, you may choose to download your page's information (And, yes, you can also[download your Facebook history](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) for a regular account).
+On the next page, you may choose to download your page's information (And, yes, you can also [download your Facebook history](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) for a regular account).
 Otherwise, select**Continue** and enter your Facebook password.

 ![Password prompt to confirm Facebook page deletion](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/05-confirm-page-deletion-facebook.jpg)